Unarmed caretaker of man with autism testifies in trial of cop who shot him

 "I have an issue with my leg," Kinsey said.
 "I still have metal fragments in my leg."

-The defense called their first witness: The woman who called police to say Rios was holding something that appeared to be a gun.
+Prosecutors called two more witnesses: The woman who called 911 to say Rios was holding something that appeared to be a gun, but she said she wasn't sure if it was a gun.
+The state's third witness is a dispatch supervisor who testified that while things should be repeated over the police radio, dispatchers are not on the scene, so it's up to the officer to evaluate a situation.
 Trial resumes at 9 a.m., Friday.

 Copyright 2019 by WPLG Local10.com - All rights reserved.